KMaleesha/RP-2023-025/README.md

 IT20668686-Wijesooriya W.M.R.K

+> Improve the accuracy and efficiency of speech assessment using Neural network-based detection.

 IT20088514 - Kumarsinghe K.A.M.T

 > The main objective of this research component is to provide a solution to identify the phonological errors of the word that child speaks to the application.
 When child speaks a word with mispronunciations and incompatible letters, system identify the position of the incorrect letter and the letter category.